 Ashtead has 23 schools with capacities ranging from 59 to 842.
 There are a number of schools that cater for special educational needs.
 There is a mix of Other Independent School, Voluntary Aided School, Community School, EY Setting in the area.

-A Mixed Community School for pupils 4 to 11 years.
+It's a Mixed Community School for children aged 4 to 11.
 The schools has a capacity of 420 pupils.

 Award-winning estate agents with expert valuers,